A Suitable Boy: Is the TV Show Based on a True Story?

 The director continued, “He coupled all that with a very astute eye on the politics of that time.
 So prescient in some ways.
 But, besides that, the wit and the sensuality, the great depths and layers of friendship between the families – the Khans, the Mehras, the Chatterjees, the Kapoors.”
 She also stated that the idealism of the era is something that has stuck with her, especially due to her upbringing.

 Andrew Davies, who developed the script for this miniseries, was instrumental in relaying the thousand-page story in just six episodes.
 He is known for his work in movies like ‘Pride and Prejudice,’ but people had serious doubts about his ability to do justice to the narrative given that he is a white man.
 However, Nair knew that no one could do the job better than him.
-Seth, too, was closely involved with this project, and said, “Andrew has a huge gift for bringing the essence of an expansive book into believable human vignettes.
+Seth, too, was closely involved with this project and said, “Andrew has a huge gift for bringing the essence of an expansive book into believable human vignettes.
 And yet not just vignettes but something organically connected.”

-Seth wanted people to have diverse reactions to the many situations in the series.
+Seth wanted people to react differently to the many situations in the series.
 After all, he said that it encompasses many topics that are relevant even today.
 “Well, it’s this thing isn’t it – ‘plus c’est la même chose’ – the more it changes, the more it remains the same.
 A Suitable Boy was written thirty years ago about a period that is now seventy years in the past,” Seth said.
 He also stated that an authentic and well-depicted story will always find an audience.

 He further added, “Many of these themes – poverty and unemployment, religious intolerance, the conflicts of caste, the complexities of family life, the position of women, the pressure of society on the individual, India’s place in the world (whatever that means), the danger of democracy slipping into dictatorship, stress and distress in the countryside, the joys of festivals and pilgrimages, the insane popularity of cricket, the ubiquity of films and film songs – many of these themes, both urban and rural, both political and personal, are being replayed again.”